 So with that in mind, let’s revisit the meaning behind the word “militia” in the second amendment.
 If we assume the term “militia” refers to the military and police, which are government entities after all; those who wish to limit our gun rights believe our forefathers wrote an amendment that says that government cannot infringe on government’s rights to bear arms.
 This is not only inconsistent to the rest of the Bill of Rights, but its redundancy is nonsensical.
 If government cannot infringe on government’s rights to carry guns, then there would be no reason to even mention it in the first place.

 So why do gun control advocates believe this is what the 2nd amendment implies?
 It’s a simple case of confirmation bias.
-In the world of psychology and science, confirmation bias is a phenomenon whereby someone attempting to prove something they hope to be true/false, eschew interpretations that conflict with their bias and/or accept suspect data that supports their bias, due to an inner desire to feel they were right all along.
+In the world of psychology and science, confirmation bias is a phenomenon whereby someone attempting to prove something they hope to be true/false, eschew interpretations that conflict with their bias and/or accept suspect data that supports their bias, due to an inner desire to substantiate their argument.

 We are all prone to do this, and with the exception of devout skeptics like myself, we’ll rarely even know we’re doing it, nor act to correct it.